 Dr. King sums up best how the homestead Act helped White citizens and immigrant whites:

 Who is eligible?
-With “slaves” and “slavery” being such broad and inclusive terms, we concluded that the legal status term that was applied to our emancipated ancestors, “Freedmen” would be a better identifier.
+With “slaves” and “slavery” being such broad and inclusive terms, we concluded that the legal status term that was applied to our emancipated ancestors, “Freedmen” would not only be a better identifier, but a perfect way to disaggregate the people called "Black" in America.
 There is no ambiguity attached with a name embedded in the historical records and legislation of the United States.
 From the Freedmen’s Bureau to the Freedmen’s Saving Bank, etc., this name clears up any confusion insofar as "who should get it" is concerned.
-Whites whose ancestors may have been indentured servants, did not suffer the same fate as those who were labeled “Negroes” e.g., the Freedmen after slavery was legally ended.
+Whites, whose ancestors may have been indentured servants, did not suffer the same fate as those who were labeled “Negroes” e.g., the Freedmen after slavery was legally ended.
 Those who have immigrated from Africa and the Caribbean islands, would not be eligible for reparations specifically for America's Freedmen in the same way Chinese-Americans weren't eligible for the reparations America paid to the Japanese-Americans.
-The Freedmen status, along with the reparations eligibility criteria established by Darity, Mullen, and economist Dania Frank Francis is straightforward:

 Certain groups (not all) have been able to come to America and enjoy her successes and join in on the calcification of wealth at the very top while American Freedmen are tethered to the bottom.
-The American Freedmen in America should be on equal economic footing as White Americans in home ownership, household income, assets, etc., however, due to the practices of systemic racism, American Freedmen are severely lacking in these key assets, although we have been citizens of this country since day one.
-Note: The United Sons & Daughters of Freedmen does believe that the 14th amendment was necessary to try and quell the State sanctioned horrors inflicted on the Freedmen who weren't viewed as citizens in the "slave States," however, we do not believe that the 14th amendment granted citizenship to the Freedmen.
+The American Freedmen in America should be on equal economic footing as White Americans in home ownership, household income, assets, etc., however, due to the practices of systemic prejudices stemming from the consequences, badges, and incidents of slavery, American Freedmen are severely lacking in these key assets, although we have been citizens of this country since day one.
+Note: The United Sons & Daughters of Freedmen hold that had the 13th amendment been properly legislated via the section 2 enforcement provision, that issues of citizenship and suffrage would have been remedied with sole piece of legislation.
+We also hold that the 14th amendment was necessary to try and quell the State sanctioned horrors inflicted on the Freedmen who weren't viewed as citizens in the "slave States," however, we do not believe that the 14th amendment granted citizenship to the Freedmen.
 It is our contention that if the "Negro" as we were called, were in fact a monolith, then, the "Negro " were recognized as citizens since the foundation of this country.
 This was unequivocally expressed by the dissenting opinions of Justice Curtis and Justice Mclean which was also echoed by Abraham Lincoln.
 If the Negro was in fact viewed as a monolith, then even those who were enslaved in the South, while many were free in the North, also were citizens.
 The enslaved were called by Northern politicians, "Citizens with disabilities."

 Will reparations blow up the national debt?
 Absolutely not.
 When then President Barack Obama signed the $831 billion American Recovery and Reinvestment Act of 2009 (ARRA), the national debt did not blow up.
 Nobody's personal taxes were raised.
 The cost of food and products did not rise to offset any national deficit.
 In fact, hundreds of new white millionaires were made during the Obama administration, while the reverse happened for American Freedmen.
 The policies of former president Barack Obama eviscerated Black wealth, while Whites were getting richer.
 Nevertheless, when coronavirus relief packages were passed over the course of 2020, $4.5 trillion were budgeted with $3 trillion dollars having been allocated.
 Not a dime was raised in taxes nor was there a spike in inflation due to it.
 The inflation that the nation is currently experiencing in 2022 is due to supply chain shortages.
 The idea that the deficit would grow so much that the country will fall into irreversible bankruptcy is completely debunked by the fact that the American economy soared because of this stimulus aid.
 The United States of America is a sovereign nation printing its own money.
 This means, as a matter of principle the country can never go broke.
 No further proof is need than the several Covid relief packages passed in 2020 where the government was said to "Pull money out of thin air."
 This means that the United States of America is well equipped to issue reparations to the Freedmen in America without increasing the national debt or raising anyone's taxes or, using anyone's tax dollars to satisfy a debt unpaid for more than 155 years that accrues interest with every passing day.